-- "Ground handling" means the services necessary for an aircraft's arrival at or departure from an aerodrome other than air traffic services. - "Home base" means the location, nominated by an AOC holder in respect of a crew member, from which the crew member normally starts and ends a duty period or a series of duty periods.
+- "Ground handling" means the services necessary for an aircraft's arrival at or departure from an aerodrome other than air traffic services. - "Helideck" means a heliport located on a floating or fixed offshore structure.

-"Human factors principles" means the principles which -
+- "Home base" means the location, nominated by an AOC holder in respect of a crew member, from which the crew member normally starts and ends a duty period or a series of duty periods. - "Human factors principles" means the principles which - (a) are applied to aeronautical design, certification, training, operations and maintenance; and - (b) seek safe interface between the human user and other system components by giving proper consideration to human performance. - "ICAO TI" means the Technical Instructions for the Safe Transport of Dangerous Goods by Air (Doc 9284), approved and issued in accordance with the procedure established by the Council of the International Civil Aviation Organization. - "Integrity", in relation to aeronautical data, means a degree of assurance that an aeronautical data and its value has not been lost nor altered since the data origination or authorised amendment. - "Intentionally transmitting PED" means a PED that intentionally transmits electromagnetic signals.

-- (a) are applied to aeronautical design, certification, training, operations and maintenance; and - (b) seek safe interface between the human user and other system components by giving proper consideration to human performance. - "ICAO TI" means the Technical Instructions for the Safe Transport of Dangerous Goods by Air (Doc 9284), approved and issued in accordance with the procedure established by the Council of the International Civil Aviation Organization. - "Integrity", in relation to aeronautical data, means a degree of assurance that an aeronautical data and its value has not been lost nor altered since the data origination or authorised amendment. - "Intentionally transmitting PED" means a PED that intentionally transmits electromagnetic signals. - "Late finish", in relation to a duty period, means a scheduled arrival that ends in the period 0100 to 0159 hours acclimated time.
+"Late finish", in relation to a duty period, means a scheduled arrival that ends in the period 0100 to 0159 hours acclimated time.